pivotal/docs-tap/getting-started/generate-first-app.hbs.md

 # Generate an application with Application Accelerator

-This topic guides through how to generate a new project using Application Accelerators and how to deploy the project onto a Tanzu Application Platform cluster.
+This topic guides you through how to generate a new project using Application Accelerators and how to deploy the project onto a Tanzu Application Platform cluster.
 For background information about Application Accelerators, see [Application Accelerator](about-application-accelerator.md).